Ski fever is highly contagious, especially among eager skiing families. The symptoms

 In New Hampshire, Bretton Woods makes tons of snow and offers the most terrain in the Granite State.
 Bretton Woods typically makes a plan of opening by Thanksgiving weekend, with a goal of spinning the Learning Center Quad and the Bethlehem Express Quad with enough green circles on their gently sloped front side to placate moms and pops with tots.
-However, in 2013, their 40th season, Bretton Woods opened for free pre Halloween skiing Oct 30.

 Keep an eye to the forecast for chilly weather and check the daily snow conditions, and our ski blog, to find the best snow for your family.
 For the best Eastern skiing for families, ski resorts need cold temps and a boost of natural snow.

 Getting the family out on the slopes prior to the busy holiday (and before peak pricing) is a great way to get everyone’s ski legs in shape before the big winter snow arrives (more wishful thinking here).
 A day trip to the mountains or a ski weekend in early December is a better way to celebrate the turn of the season than hectic holiday shopping in the crowded materialistic malls.